Thought Leadership Studio Blog Posts:

 Research mode content simply isn't needed by someone who has already done their research and has confidence in making a smart purchase.
 (There are exceptions when you can sway someone and change their direction, but that is easier to do further upstream, before they solidify their buying criteria.)

 So, have tactics for BOTH when they are swimming (in research mode) as well as in the kitchen (in purchase mode) and get more fish.
 Thought leadership content should have purchase options nearby that are tastefully subtle, yet easy to sea.
-(I know you sea what I did there and that it's about the analogy.)
+(I know you sea what I did there and it's about the analogy.)
 Sometimes you can have enough impact that you move a prospect from learning mode to purchase mode immediately.
 It's like catching a fish on a hook while sitting on a dock adjacent to an outdoor seafood diner and yanking the reel back so the fish lands in a fryer.
 Five minutes later, it is served to you with a side of hush puppies.

 For a vegan version of the preceding paragraphs using harvesting wheat then baking bread as the metaphor, click here